Attraction (horse): 2004: three-year-old season

-Attraction began her three-year-old career by going straight for the Classic 1,000 Guineas, for which she was made 11/2 second favourite.
+Attraction began her three-year-old career by going for the Classic 1,000 Guineas, for which she was made 11/2 second favourite.
 She took the lead early and after being seriously pressured for the first time in her career, stayed on to beat Sundrop by half a length.
-After the race Johnston said: "She doesn't have the most perfect physical confirmation in the world, but believe me, there are a lot worse horses than her.
+After the race, Johnston said: "She doesn't have the most perfect physical confirmation in the world, but believe me, there are a lot worse horses than her.
 She is a champion two-year-old, the best in Europe, and now she is a Classic winner.
 She didn't just win that, she galloped and stayed all the way to the line.
 I am thrilled to see it happen.
-Everybody put doubts in my mind about her stamina, but really I never doubted her".
-Three weeks later she became the first winner of the 1,000 Guineas to win the Irish equivalent, leading from the start as usual and keeping on strongly to beat Alexander Goldrun by a length, leading J. A. McGrath to describe her as "a truly great filly".
+Everybody put doubts in my mind about her stamina, but really I never doubted her."
+Three weeks later, she became the first winner of the 1,000 Guineas to win the Irish equivalent, leading from the start as usual and keeping on strongly to beat Alexander Goldrun by a length, leading J. A. McGrath to describe her as "a truly great filly".
 Attraction then returned to Royal Ascot and extended her unbeaten run to eight with a win in the Coronation Stakes.
-Mick Channon, trainer of the runner-up Majestic Desert, said of Attraction "You probably won't see another horse like her in your lifetime."
+Mick Channon, trainer of the runner-up Majestic Desert, said of Attraction, "You probably won't see another horse like her in your lifetime."